What is a Clinical Data Analyst? Skills & Duties

 However, a master’s degree may lead to better prospects for applicants with less experience.
 Applicants also benefit from voluntary certification from the American Health Information Management Association (AHIMA), which demonstrates commitment, knowledge, and skills.

 There are several steps towards becoming a successful clinical data analyst.
 The below outlines a common educational and career path.

 A bachelor’s degree program in health information management focuses on both healthcare as well as information technology.
 Courses include record management, computer technology, health information systems, and medicine.
 Some employers may also accept a bachelor’s degree in health management and computer science.

 After completing a bachelor’s degree, candidates must obtain a minimum of three years of statistical data analysis experience.
 They can work in hospitals, clinics, pharmaceutical companies, or clinical research facilities.
 This experience helps candidates develop project management skills.
 They also learn how to use information technology for creating statistical models.

-Achieve certification through the American Health Information Management Association (AHIMA).
+Earn certification through the American Health Information Management Association (AHIMA)

 There are several voluntary certifications available through AHIMA.
 For example, the Certified Health Data Analyst (CHDA) credentialing exam is open to candidates who meet one of the following conditions:

 - Hold AHIMA’s RHIT certification and three years of relevant experience